Culture

 Background

-Culture was identified and proposed as an area of cooperation among the BIMSTEC Member States at the First BIMSTEC Summit held in July 2004.
-Recognizing the pluralistic nature of societies, shared cultural heritages and the rich diversity of languages, arts, crafts and traditions provide ample opportunity for multi-dimensional cooperation within Bay of Bengal region, the Eighth BIMSTEC Ministerial Meeting heldon 18-19 December 2005 in Dhaka decided to add ‘Culture’ as one of the sectors of BIMSTEC Cooperation.
+Culture was identified and proposed as an area of cooperation among the BIMSTEC Member States at the First BIMSTEC Summit held on 31 July 2004 in Bangkok, Thailand.
+Recognizing the pluralistic nature of societies, shared cultural heritages and the rich diversity of languages, arts, crafts and traditions provide ample opportunity for multi-dimensional cooperation within Bay of Bengal region, the Eighth BIMSTEC Ministerial Meeting held on 18-19 December 2005 in Dhaka, Bangladesh decided to add ‘Culture’ as one of the sectors of BIMSTEC Cooperation.

 The First BIMSTEC Culture Ministers’ Meeting held on 23-25 May 2006 in Paro, Bhutan adopted the Paro Initiative that called for the establishment of the BIMSTEC Cultural Industries Commission (BCIC) and the BIMSTEC Cultural Industries Observatory (BCIO) to be located in Bhutan.

-The leaders in the Second BIMSTEC Summit, held on 13 November 2008in New Delhi, India, agreed to expand cooperation in culture to include cultural values, diversity, and heritage and decided to support the establishment of the BIMSTEC Cultural Industries Commission (BCIC) and BIMSTEC Cultural Industries Observatory in Bhutan (BCIO).
-Accordingly, the Member States signed the MoU on the Establishment of the BIMSTEC Cultural Industries Commission and the BIMSTEC Cultural Industries Observatory during the Third BIMSTEC Summit held in March 2014.
+The leaders in the Second BIMSTEC Summit, held on 13 November 2008 in New Delhi, India, agreed to expand cooperation in culture to include cultural values, diversity, and heritage and decided to support the establishment of the BIMSTEC Cultural Industries Commission (BCIC) and BIMSTEC Cultural Industries Observatory in Bhutan (BCIO).
+Accordingly, the Member States signed the MoU on the Establishment of the BIMSTEC Cultural Industries Commission and the BIMSTEC Cultural Industries Observatory during the Third BIMSTEC Summit held on 04 March 2014 in Nay Pyi Taw, Thailand.

-The leaders, during the Fourth BIMSTEC Summit held in August 2018, emphasized the need to enhance cultural exchange among the Member States to further strengthen the historic cultural ties among peoples; promote mutual respect and tolerance for cultural diversity; underscore the importance of Buddhism as a connecting thread in the region; and remain committed to giving a clear manifestation to this by establishing a Buddhist Circuit.
+The leaders, during the Fourth BIMSTEC Summit held on 30-31 August 2018 in Kathmandu, Nepal, emphasized the need to enhance cultural exchange among the Member States to further strengthen the historic cultural ties among peoples; promote mutual respect and tolerance for cultural diversity; underscore the importance of Buddhism as a connecting thread in the region; and remain committed to giving a clear manifestation to this by establishing a Buddhist Circuit.
 They also agreed to hold meetings of BIMSTEC Cultural Ministers and BIMSTEC Cultural Festival at regular intervals.

 As decided during the Seventeenth BIMSTEC Ministerial Meeting held virtually on 01 April 2021 in Colombo, Sri Lanka, an Expert Group on Cultural Cooperation has been established with an objective to examine the scope to deliberate upon all issues to promote cultural values, heritages, diversity, and exchange in the region, including developing Plan of Cooperation and Action in Culture.